Skip to Main Content

 Recommended databases for History and Political Science students include:

-• Ebook chapters may be more readily obtained than the entire book.
+• Ebook chapters may be more readily obtained than an entire book.
 Specify chapters/page numbers when possible.

-• Books requested via InterLibrary Loan take a minimum of 7-10 business days to receive.
+• Books take a minimum of 7-10 business days to receive.

-• Loan periods and renewal availability vary depending on the participating libraries; overdue charges will apply.
+• Loan periods and renewal availability vary by lending library; overdue charges will apply.

 Click Here for ILL Request Form